 If you have a whole person injury (head, neck, back or torso) and contest the rating that the doctor gave you, you can ask for a Division Independent Medical Examination (DIME).
 If you don’t think you have reached maximum medical improvement, you also need to go through the DIME process.

 The Division IME Process Is Complicated

-The doctor selection process can be very hazardous.
+The doctor selection process can be hazardous.
 The insurance carriers know who the doctors are; you probably do not.
 This lack of knowledge can result in getting a doctor who is favorable to the insurance company.
-Do not take the adjuster's recommendations on who to use for the Division IME doctor.
-Get the advice of an experienced workers' compensation attorney from the Eley Law Firm.
+Do not take the adjuster’s recommendations on who to use for the DIME doctor.
+Get the advice of an experienced workers’ compensation attorney from the Eley Law Firm.